3LawsRobotics/3laws/docs/sources/configuration/diagnostics.rst

 |

-This tab show for each controller the tracking error as a norm and per component (if bounds are specified)
+This tab show for each controller the tracking error margin.
+Maximum tracking error needs to be defined for this tab to be populated.
+The tracking error margin is computed as the ratio between the actual tracking error and the maximum tracking error defined in the controller configuration.
+A value of 1 means that the controller is at its maximum tracking error, while a value of 0 means perfect tracking.

 Odometry Metrics
 ----------------